folio-org/stripes-testing/README.md

     $ yarn test-module

-## optional: environment variables to modify tests
+## Optional: environment variables to modify tests

 set username/password to something different from the default: